dsc-courses/practice.dsc80.com/problems/sp22-midterm/sp22-mid-data-info.md

 Welcome to the Midterm Exam for DSC 80 in Spring 2022!

-Throughout this exam, we will be using to the following dataframe `students`, which contains various information about high school students and the university/universities they applied to.
+Throughout this exam, we will be using the following DataFrame `students`, which contains various information about high school students and the university/universities they applied to.

 <center><img src='../assets/images/sp22-midterm/students.png' width=65%></center>